goodmorningdata/nps/README.md

 ##

 ## Data Prep
-If you would like to download and process your own files instead of using the ones included in the project, you can do so.
+If you would like to download and process your own input files instead of using the ones included in the project, you can do so.
 The data comes from a number of sources and the steps to get it ready are found below by source.
 ### Config File
 Create a file, **_nps_config.py_**, in your home folder.
 This file will be used to store your personal API keys.
 ### NPS API